 New York – UPDATED

-Most businesses’ indoor capacities have been removed, but industry-specific requirements will remain in effect for a longer period of time, including health screening, contact information for tracing, building system standards, hand hygiene, and cleaning and disinfection protocols.
-All individuals over the age of two must wear a face covering when in a public place and unable to maintain a six-foot distance from others.
+Most businesses’ indoor capacities have been removed, but industry-specific requirements will remain in effect for a longer period of time, including health screening, contact information for tracing, building system standards, hand hygiene, cleaning and disinfection protocols, and businesses must operate at no more than 50% capacity.
 Essential employees must wear face coverings when in direct contact with customers or the public.
 Employers must provide masks to employees.

 For more information, visit forward.ny.gov.